facebookresearch/sam-audio/README.md

 SAM-Audio supports three types of prompts:

 1. **Text Prompting**: Describe the sound you want to isolate using natural language.
-To match training, please use lowercase and NP/VP format for text.
+To match training, please use lowercase NP/VP format for text.
    ```python
    processor(audios=[audio], descriptions=["man speaking"])
    ```